 - Mandatory 26-week anger management class (which you will pay for)

 - Up to a year in jail and/or a year of probation

 - The loss of your right to possess firearms

 - The loss of the right to contact the victim, enter your home and visit your children through a restraining order

 - A criminal record that cannot be sealed or expunged

-If the alleged victim does wish to withdraw the charges, it can strongly help the accused’s case.
-We can work with the alleged victim, communicate any desire to drop the charges to prosecutors, and work to have your charges reduced or dismissed.
-For more information and to schedule a no-charge consultation, please contact our office.
+We can work with the alleged victim, communicate any desire to drop the charges to prosecutors and work to have your charges reduced or dismissed.

 Contact Us To Speak With A Defense Lawyer Today

-The Law Office of Corey I. Cohen & Associates provides free initial consultations, is conveniently located in downtown Orlando across from Lake Eola and offers free parking.
+The Law Office of Corey I. Cohen & Associates provides free initial consultation, is conveniently located in Downtown Orlando across from Lake Eola and offers free parking.
 Additionally, we accept Visa, American Express, MasterCard and Discover, and we offer flexible payment plans.

 Se habla español